DWORDLARK/TRD3_mech.csv_editor/README.md

 	NB !
 	Use point "." as decimal separator for vehicle values even if system has comma "," as decimal separator !
-	(Mesh.csv and SimMesh.csv uses comma as data separator !)
+	(Mech.csv and SimMech.csv uses comma as data separator !)

 	Values are in metric.